SESYNC-ci/introdb-lesson/docs/_slides/untidy.md

 ===

 ## Relations

-The creation of an "untidy" table should scripted and it's life temporary: make untidy tables with a query including a "JOIN" clause.

 There are two kinds of relations -- schemas that use primary and foreign key references -- that permit table joins: